apacheignite/documentation/clustering/aws-deployment.md

 {
   "type": "success",
   "title": "Preferred Ignite Version",
-  "body": "IGNITE_VERSION attribute can vary depending on an Apache Ignite version of interest."
+  "body": "IGNITE_VERSION attribute can vary depending on the Apache Ignite version of interest."
 }
 [/block]
 5. On the Tag Instance, set the value for `Name` tag.
 For example `ignite-node`
 6. Review and run instances.
-7. Connect to the instances [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)
+7. Connect to the instances [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
 8. To access the execution progress, you need to know the `container id`.
 Use the following command:
 [block:code]
 {